deresamad/Afritech-/README.md

 and perform Exploratory Data Analysis (EDA) to drive the strategic recovery roadmap and PowerBi Visualization to visualize insights, track KPIs, and inform actionable strategies to rebuild customer trust and optimize operations.

+## Key Challenges:

+1. Negative Social Media Buzz: The company is experiencing a surge in negative social media conversations about its products and customer service.
+These conversations are damaging its brand image.

+2. Customer Complaints: Complaints related to product defects, delays in customer support response, and billing issues have been rising, leading to a drop in customer satisfaction.

+3. Product Recalls: Recent product recalls have received significant media attention, causing panic among customers and stakeholders.

+4. Competitive Pressure: Rivals are gaining market share by exploiting AfriTech Electronics Ltd.’s reputation challenges.

 ## 🛠️ Technical Workflow
 1. Data Collection & Schema Initialization